dsgrid/dsgrid/docs/source/reference/dataset_formats.rst

 Requirements
 =============
 1. Metric data must be stored in Parquet files.
 If you need or want another optimized columnar file format, please contact the dsgrid team.
+TODO: Describe our (limited) support for CSV?
 2. If the data tables contain time-series data, each unique time array must contain an identical range of timestamps.
 3. Tables must be pivoted with the records of one dimension.
 This is usually much more efficient